 Foulbrood is a notifiable disease of honey bees.
 There are two different types of foulbrood.

 American foulbrood (AFB) is caused by a spore-forming bacterium called Paenibacillus larvae.
-It is these spores that actually cause and are the source of the disease.

 This disease affects sealed brood and has characteristic disease signs, which may include the following: